justnonamenoname/lifeticle/readme.md

 If the frames of the image and sound were separate, it would lead to flickering of both the image and the sound.
 But this appears as a violation of continuity.
 Smoothness in the passage of time occurs either by an instantaneous skip of time without qualia, or by a separate method.
 To remove information from a superposition, a collapse is required; in order for some qualia not to exist in the next second, collapse is a necessary condition.
+Reasons why qualia might be thought to occur at the moment of collapse, rather than the wave function itself:
+1) We would observe "flickering" due to gradual state construction
+2) Frame rate adjustment would be impossible
+3) The no-cloning theorem might be violated if qualia existed prior to collapse, though this may not be an issue if the lifeticle is part of the wave function or if qualia follow their own laws
+4) Mismatch between the timing of qualia and its feedback influence.
+Not a critical flaw, but a possible drawback

 **Reverse influence**